Skip to main content

 Preservation Of Evidence Letter

-It is critical to send out a “preservation of evidence” letter at the outset to all interested parties in PI cases.
-But a legal hold is essential for both the counsel for the plaintiff and the defendant.
-The attorney for the plaintiff should send a letter to any potential clients or their lawyers.
-So this will be a notice of the filing of a lawsuit.
-And getting a preservation order from the court is often the smart move.
+It is critical to send a “preservation of evidence” letter at the outset to all interested parties in PI cases.
+However, a legal hold is essential for both the plaintiff’s and the defendant’s counsel.
+The plaintiff’s attorney should send a letter to potential clients or their lawyers.
+This will be a notice of the filing of a lawsuit.
+Getting a preservation order from the court is often the smart move.

 Also, please don’t leave the preservation of evidence up to the client or their IT department.
-Metadata remains easily alterable.
-And copying files onto paper is another way to alter these electronic documents.
-Also, variations in the electronically stored information can prove the authenticity or integrity of the stored data.
-There have been sanctions for failure to preserve ESI.
-It can result in spoliation penalties.
-It can also result in “doomsday sanctions.”
+Metadata remains easily alterable, and copying files onto paper is another way to alter these electronic documents.
+Variations in the electronically stored information can prove the authenticity or integrity of the stored data.
+Failure to preserve ESI has resulted in sanctions, such as spoliation penalties and “doomsday sanctions.”

-If there is a failure to protect electronically stored data, it can be devastating to the client.
-A careless, intentional, or reckless deletion matters not.
+If electronically stored data is not protected, it can be devastating to the client.
+A careless, intentional, or reckless deletion does not count.
 The attorney failing to ensure the preservation order or litigation hold can be in trouble.
 Also, the State Bar Association could disbar or suspend the lawyer.

 What Does the Law Require?